 Muddy’s Insider Guide to the Isle of Wight

 This sunny little Island may be small in stature but it's packed to the brim with amazing things to check out.
-We've got the top tips on how to discover the real Isle of Wight.
+Here's how to discover the real Isle of Wight.

 The Isle of Wight really is a magical place.
-Disconnected from the mainland by at least 3 miles of the Solent, to get here you need to hop aboard a ferry, FastCat or even a hovercraft (no passport required, honest!), but once you do you’re in for a real treat.
+Disconnected from the mainland by at least three miles of the Solent, to get here you need to hop aboard a ferry, FastCat or even a hovercraft (no passport required, honest!).
+Once you do, you’re in for a real treat.

 One of the reasons the Island is so special is the absolute wealth of food unique to the area.
 Every road you turn down there’s a farm shop, local dairy farm or someone making and selling chutney.